swan-io/chicane/README.md

 ### Creating a router

-This library exports only one function: `createRouter`.
+This library exports a main function: `createRouter`.
 The goal behind this is to enforce listing all your project routes using fancy names in a file and use the strongly typed methods returned.

 ```tsx
 import { createRouter } from "react-chicane";